nzy1997/TensorQEC.jl/docs/src/tndecoder.md

 ```@example tndecoder
 compiled_decoder = compile(decoder, tanner, error_model);
 ```
-At this time we generate the tensor network for the code and the error model, as shown in the following figure.
+At this time we generate the tensor network[^Piveteau] for the code and the error model, as shown in the following figure.
 ![](./images/tensornetwork.svg)

 The squares represent tensors, and the circles represent the indices of the tensors.
 All indices are of dimension 2.
 We use 7 indices to represent $X$ errors on qubits, and 7 indices to represent $Z$ errors on qubits.
 On each qubit, the distribution of this two types of errors is correlated.
 The green squares represent this correlation.